 Rooting Tomato Cuttings Step 1

 Choose a large 6-8 inch sucker shoot on your tomato plant that doesn’t have blossoms on it, and gently prune it from the rest of the plant with a sharp pair of scissors or pruners.
 If you absoultly have to you can use your fingers to break it off, just be very careful.
-If you pick longer suckers and they have flowers on them remove the flowers before rooting tomato cuttings.
+If you pick longer suckers and they do have flowers on them remove the flowers before rooting tomato cuttings.
 If you are doing multiple varieties make sure to keep track of which ones are which because this can quickly get confusing.

 Rooting Tomato Cuttings Step 2

 The next step in rooting tomato cuttings is to place your pruned suckers into a clean jar (I use a canning jar but you can use whatever you have on hand) filled with fresh water.
 You want enough to cover a good portion of the the stem so that it will have a good root system.
 Make sure you label the jar with the tomato variety, especially if you are rooting multiple types at a time… trust me you won’t remember- I’ve done this multiple times.

 Rooting Tomato Cuttings Step 3

 The last step in rooting tomato cuttings is to leave them in the water jar and place it in a sunny spot until roots appear.
 A good place to place them in a sunny window.
 Make sure you change out your water when needed.

 Growing Tomatoes From Cuttings

 Once your tomato cuttings have rooted well in the water transfer them to a pot with well-watered organic potting soil (you can put them directly in the garden but I have found it better to get them a little more established before moving them out.
 Keep the soil moist as your new tomato plants establish themselves.
 When you are ready to get them out in the garden you can follow our tutorial for how to plant tomatoes.

 Tips For Rooting Tomato Cuttings